 David Lynch, a creative figure often labelled “the Renaissance man of modern American filmmaking,” is a creative figure who cannot resist the urge to devour as much artistic culture as humanly possible.

-The director of big screen hits such as Eraserhead, Mulholland Drive, Blue Velvet and more, has dabbled in life as a painter, photographer, musician and, of course, became the brains behind television series Twin Peaks which is regarded by man as a masterpiece in its own right.
+The director of big screen hits such as Eraserhead, Mulholland Drive, Blue Velvet and more, has dabbled in life as a painter, photographer, musician and, of course, became the director and co-creator of the television series Twin Peaks which is regarded by many as a masterpiece in its own right.

 While releasing a series of different photography books, Lynch’s only major move into literature came in 2006 when he authored Catching the Big Fish: Meditation, Consciousness, and Creativity, a short book which described his creative processes, memorable stories from his career and his practice of Transcendental Meditation.

-Lynch, approaching the project of Silencio in the same meticulously thorough detail has he does all his other creative projects, surrealist filmmaker chose his own personal selection of music, films, furniture and wine to be sold and featured as part of the daily running.
+Lynch approached the project of Silencio with the same meticulously thorough detail as he does all his other creative projects.
+The surrealist filmmaker decided to choose his own personal selection of music, films, furniture and wine to be sold and featured as part of the daily running of the club.
 The final touch, however, saw Lynch name his five of his favourite books to be featured in the club library:

 A selection of David Lynch’s favourite books: